MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 - Use multiple regions to avoid application downtime if a subsystem of the application fails.

-- Use region pairs for the most resiliency.
-Here are the benefits of region pairs:
+- Use Region Pairs for the most resiliency.
+Here are the benefits of Region Pairs:

   - One region is prioritized out of every pair to help reduce the time to restore for applications.